 After 20 seasons in San Diego, Padre outfielder Tony Gwynn announces he'll retire at the end of the season.
 The future Hall of Famer has the highest lifetime batting average (.338) among all active players.

-In a 14-6 win over the Expos at Citizens Bank Park, David Bell becomes the seventh player in Phillies’ history to hit for the cycle.
-The Philadelphia third baseman joins his grandfather Gus Bell (1951) as the only grandson and grandfather combination to accomplish the feat.
+With his seventh inning triple the Phillies' 14-6 win over the Expos at Citizens Bank Park, David Bell becomes the eighth player in franchise history, and the first since Gregg Jefferies in 1995, to hit for the cycle.
+The Philadelphia third baseman joins his grandfather Gus Bell (1951) as the only grandson and grandfather combination to have accomplished the feat.

 Losing to the White Sox, 4-3, the Pirates set a team record with their 13th consecutive defeat.
 The 1939 Bucs had held the dubious mark, losing 12 in row during their 68-85 sixth place finish in the National League.